status-im/nim-docker/README.md

 Also, make sure that your project is enabled in [Travis CI](https://travis-ci.org).
 This configuration will run `nimble install -dy && nimble test` in the root of your repository.

 # Adding Patches

-The docker build script will automatically merge all branches from the [status-im/nim](https://github.com/status-im/nim) repo, starting with `status-autopatch-`.
+This build follows the nimbus branch of Nim and will automatically update to any version used there - to add a patch to, simple merge it into the nimbus branch